fidler-analyst/NBA-Database/README.md

     #This API also does not include player names, which is where the player_info table comes in

 #By the end of this, you too can have a fairly inclusive data set to use for NBA analysis!

+#Note: password in connection to database is not real password.
+Change that information to yours to replicate my results